cocos/cocos-engine/EngineErrorMap.md

 ### 9100

-The rendering failed.
-The raw texture file is missing from %s.
+LabelAtlas '%s' cannot be loaded, raw texture does not exist.

 ### 9101

-The rendering failed.
-Missing fnt information in %s.
+LabelAtlas '%s' cannot be loaded, fnt data does not exist.